Nitrux/nx-apphub/README.md

 # Issues

-If you find problems with the contents of this repository, please create an issue.
+If you find problems with the contents of this repository, please create an issue and use the **🐞 Bug report** template.

+#### Submitting a bug report

+Before submitting a bug, you should look at the [existing bug reports]([url](https://github.com/Nitrux/nx-apphub/issues)) to verify that no one has reported the bug already.

 ©2025 Nitrux Latinoamericana S.C.